Shake Milton saves Sixers as Philly evens series with Hawks

-PHILADELPHIA (AP) — Shake Milton — yes, Shake Milton, with a little help from Joel Embiid — saved Philadelphia’s season.
+Sure enough, Embiid — who had a sideline confrontation last season with Milton — rallied the forgotten guard with a pregame pep talk.

+“For some reason,” Embiid said, “I felt like he was going to be needed.”

-Embiid had 40 points and 13 rebounds and Milton buried a 32-footer and scored 14 points in an electrifying stretch off the bench to lead the 76ers past the Atlanta Hawks 118-102 in Game 2 on Tuesday night and even the Eastern Conference semifinal.
+Milton buried a 32-footer and scored 14 points, and Embiid had a playoff-best 40 points and 13 rebounds to lead the 76ers past the Atlanta Hawks 118-102 in Game 2 on Tuesday night and even the Eastern Conference semifinal.

 Game 3 is Friday in Atlanta.

-Milton was a sixth man who then lost his spot in the rotation and scored only 17 points over spotty action in six playoff games this season.
-Coach Doc Rivers kept the faith and Shake rattled the Hawks and helped the Sixers roll to a 14-0 run that blew the game open and sent a packed house into a frenzy.
+With the reserves failing Philly for the second straight game against the Hawks — the Sixers had zero bench points at the half — coach Doc Rivers gave Milton a shot in the third.

+The Sixers squandered a 21-point lead and Trae Young hit a pair of free throws in the third for Atlanta’s first lead, 80-79.

-Milton did not play in the first half but buried a long-distance 3 at the horn to send the Sixers into the fourth quarter with a 91-84 lead.
+Milton did not play in the first half but promptly buried a quick 3 to make it 82-80 for Philadelphia’s first bench points in 34 minutes.
+He buried a long-distance 3 at the horn that sent the Sixers into the fourth quarter with a 91-84 lead and sent the crowd into an absolute frenzy.
 He kept it going with a jumper early in the fourth that made it 95-84.

-Embiid hopped off the bench and went wild and was the first one to greet Milton heading into a timeout.
-Milton received a standing ovation not much later when he left the game with the Sixers up 114-97.
-His 14 minutes were the most valuable of Game 2.
+Rivers kept the faith and Shake rattled the Hawks and helped the Sixers roll to a 14-0 run that blew the game open and they avoided a straight second disaster at home.

+“He prepared himself and he believed he would get another shot and he got it,” Rivers said.

 Embiid proved his value all season.

-He led a sensational Sixers stretch not long after he found out he was runner-up in NBA MVP voting.
+Playing with a cartilage tear in his right knee, Embiid carried the Sixers early not long after he found out he was runner-up in NBA MVP voting.
 Embiid, Tobias Harris and Seth Curry steadied the top-seeded Sixers a game after they fell behind by 26 and were stunned in a Game 1 defeat.

-Trae Young scored 21 points for the Hawks, Danilo Gallinari scored 21 and Kevin Huerter had 20.
+Young scored 21 points for the Hawks, Danilo Gallinari scored 21 and Kevin Huerter had 20.

+“Whenever we got close we just turned the ball over or gave up a basket,” coach Nate McMillan said.
+“We didn’t really do a good job of controlling or establishing our defense all night long.”

 The Sixers led by 18 early and Sixers fans — who only recently were allowed to pack the place — unleashed seemingly a season’s worth of pandemonium from the opening tip.